 Output is not the cause of our improvement, but rather a result or consequence of it.
 An improvement that came about through getting tons and tons of comprehensible input.
 To put it into simple words, we don’t improve when speaking, but rather we’re able to speak because we’ve already improved.
 That means our ability to speak is a consequence and not the cause of our improvement.

-When we speak, we’re not directly improving our knowledge of the language at all.
+When we speak in foreign languages, we’re not directly improving our knowledge of the language at all.
 However, like I’ve said a couple of times before, we do improve indirectly when speaking, and that’s why my intention with this article is not to make you avoid output but to explain how the process of truly acquiring a language works.

 We do improve indirectly because every time we talk with someone we’re going to get a response and lots of comprehensible input.
 I’ve already talked several times about what happens when someone lives in a country where their target language is spoken.